Anna is haunted by nightmares and apparitions in The Uninvited.

 Anna looks down at the imprints she and her sister made as children.

 Both sisters Anna and Alex wear their chucks throughout the film.
 In one early scene, a lonely and conflicted Anna sits in front of their house, looking down at the childhood imprints she and her sister made.
 Wearing her chucks emphasizes that’s she young, thus innocent, but also average and trendy.
-This could be you (if you’re a 14 year old girl).
+This could be you (if you’re a fourteen-year-old girl).

 The camera focuses on Anna’s chucks, as she grabs the pearls and escapes from Rachel.